 • Greater design freedom for engineers looking to deploy AM in high-performance applications in a variety of industries.

-• Higher-performance AM solutions, enabling the production of highly complex, highly customised, and highly specialised PAEK components.
+• Higher-performance AM solutions, enabling the production of highly complex, highly customized, and highly specialized PAEK components.

 • Digital design and fabrication of PAEK parts for rapid prototyping and speed to market.